biketobass/biketobass.github.io/docs/_posts/2021-07-13-using-python-to-analyze-strava-data.markdown

 You can also specify a year in which to start the model.
 I'd like to think that I'm faster now in 2021 than I was in 2015 and so choose either 2020 or 2021 as my model start year so that the models don't factor in my earlier, slower rides.

 Lastly, there are two fudge factors that the third model uses to define what similar rides are.
 These are `dist_fudge` and `elev_fudge`.
 The defaults are both 0.1.
 This means that a ride is considered similar if it has a distance and average elevation gain within plus or minus 10% of the those of the ride you are interested in.
 I find that 0.1 often works well, but for some distance and elevation profiles it only generates a few similar rides.
 In that case, I increase the factor somewhat.

+**Edit 7/15/2021: This method now works for arbitary activity types.
+See the README for details.**